pratham-soni/Namaste-React/Readme.md

 - this came in react-16.
 - this is new way of finding the diff and updating the dom.
 - React is making efficient DOM manupulation

+# Whenever the state variables changes, React will rerender the entire component accosiated with that state variable.

+- whenever state variable updates, react triggeres the recounciliation cycle, (rerenders the component)